 Introducing a Horse to a Driving Training Cart

 The training cart should be introduced slowly.
 Never roll the PVC training cart directly up to a horse and strap it on without introduction.
-Instead, progressively desensitize the horse to the cart:
+Instead, progressively desensitize the horse to the experience, the cart, and the feeling of their body being between shafts:

-Some horses may benefit from an additional training/desensitization step of having a 3-4″ capped PVC pipe secured horizontally to their surcingle in previous training sessions in order to get accustomed to the feeling of a straight bar in contract with the side of their body as they move.
+Some horses may benefit from an additional training/desensitization step of being desensitized to a short (2ft-3ft) PVC pipe attached horizontally to their surcingle in previous training sessions in order to get accustomed to the feeling of a straight bar in contract with the side of their body as they walk, trot, and move forward on a lunge line.
+(Be sure the PVC pipes you use are always capped, as this reduces the chance of injury in the event that the horse panics)

 Using Blinders for Driving training